3 Factors Whether Developers Are In It For The Career or For The Job

 Do you feel the same way?

 This is for the high-schoolers reading this.
-If you are truly interested in learning more about what coders do on a day-to-day basis, I would recommend reading Coders at Work: Reflections on the Craft of Programming from APress (How I feel about APress).
+If you are truly interested in learning more about what coders do on a day-to-day basis, I would recommend reading Coders at Work: Reflections on the Craft of Programming (affiliate link) from APress (How I feel about APress).

 DZone has also posted a short article about 3 developers and their journeys as programmers so far in their career in the post titled 3 Developer Career Journeys.